 We currently acknowledge the following possible designs of trust-minimized L2s:

-- Optimistic Rollups - they publish data on L1 to inherit data availability and consensus guarantees, and use fraud proofs to guarantee state roots correctness.
+Optimistic Rollup - they publish data on L1 to inherit data availability and consensus guarantees, and use fraud proofs to guarantee state roots correctness.

-- State channels - they don’t publish data onchain, but require users to keep their data in order to exit.
+State channel - they don’t publish data onchain, but require users to keep their data in order to exit.
 They’re not general and require users participation.

 For more details see the Incomplete guide to Rollups by Vitalik Buterin.